-Olympic road race champion Greg van Avermaet tops the individual UCI rankings after a phenomenal year: the Belgian won Paris–Roubaix, Gent–Wevelgem, E3 Harelbeke and Omloop Het Nieuwsblad.
+Olympic road race champion Greg van Avermaet topped the UCI rankings after a phenomenal 2017: the Belgian won Paris–Roubaix, Gent–Wevelgem, E3 Harelbeke and Omloop Het Nieuwsblad.
 Tejay van Garderen won Giro Stage 18 and BMC won the Vuelta team time trial.

 German sprinter André Greipel grabbed the maglia rosa early on at the Giro d'Italia in May before the Belgian team enjoyed a brilliant Vuelta, with Tomasz Marczyński (twice), Thomas de Gendt and Sander Armée all winning stages.
 Meanwhile, Adam Hansen made it 19 Grand Tours in a row.